 Levy Groups are funded by students through an annual levy collected by the UTMSU to provide cost-saving services.
-UTM students enrolled full-time during the Summer 2023 terms are eligible to request a refund for some Student Society fees.
+UTM students enrolled full-time during the 2023-24 academic year are eligible to request a refund for some Student Society fees.

 BikeShare is a service that provides FREE, 48 hour bike rentals and DIY repairs to students, staff, and faculty at UTM.
 Located in the Student Centre extension (facing the CCT building), simply stop by the office any time we’re open to rent a bike!
 Registration takes about 5 minutes.